podenv/silverkube/README.md

 Roadmap
 -------

-* implement a tool to start applications from the desktop environment
+* implement a tool such as [podenv](https://github.com/podenv/podenv) to start applications from the desktop environment.
-* add security context to prevent privilege escallation
+* add security context to prevent privilege escallation.
+* start kube and crio service as unprivileged user.